epcim/salt-infra/README.md

 # Repository to Salt infrastructure deployment

+DISCLAIMER:
+- I have used this setup around 2018, on linux
+- As of 2021 and on OSX, running salt locally (as ansible) does not work well for multiple bugs and issues (in salt-ssh, missing documentation for heist, pillarenvs, ...)
+- Further I have decided for Ansible infrastructure bootstrap (as painless, more audience as well as examples.
+  However later nodes are managed salt-minions.

+---

 Salt setup template repository.

 - Reusable, pillars and states comes as independent repository per salt env.